OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 In a more detailed way it is a result of iterative optimization of a specific cost function defined on a result image.
 On each step of the optimization we compute the gradient of that cost function with respect to each pixel of result image and slightly change the result image in the direction opposite to the gradient as we always do in the [Gradient descent algorithm](https://en.wikipedia.org/wiki/Gradient_descent).

 The interesting fact here is that typically with convolution neural networks images are fixed and weights of the network are the subject of optimization.
 On the contrary, in NST algorithm the weights of CNN are fixed while the input image is optimized.
 In [the original paper](https://arxiv.org/pdf/1508.06576.pdf) the CNN with [VGG architecture](https://www.quora.com/What-is-the-VGG-neural-network) pre-trained on [ImageNet dataset](https://en.wikipedia.org/wiki/ImageNet).
-This application also load weights of pre-trained VGG model.
+This application also loads weights of pre-trained VGG model.
 What is interesting is [there could something special in VGG architecture that makes it especially good for Neural Style Transfer](https://www.reddit.com/r/MachineLearning/comments/7rrrk3/d_eat_your_vggtables_or_why_does_neural_style/) although some people achieved good results with other architectures too.

-The mentioned const function is a sum of two terms.
+The mentioned cost function is a sum of two terms.

 The first one is the content cost multiplied by its weight (a parameter that can be configured in UI as mentioned above).
 The content cost is the squared Euclidean  distance between (an L2-norm of the difference of) the values of an intermediate convolution layer on the content image and the result image normalized by the input size.